arkq/bluez-alsa/doc/bluealsa.8.rst

 Profiles
 --------

-BlueALSA provides support for Bluetooth Advanced Audio Distribution Profile (A2DP), Hands-Free Profile (HFP) and Headset Profile (HSP).
+**bluealsa** provides support for Bluetooth Advanced Audio Distribution Profile (A2DP), Hands-Free Profile (HFP) and Headset Profile (HSP).
 A2DP profile is dedicated for streaming music (i.e., stereo, 48 kHz or more sampling frequency), while HFP and HSP for two-way voice transmission (mono, 8